kevinnytech/alx-pre_course/README.md

-My first readme  only one time
+My first readme  only one time done